Mavatrep

 Mavatrep (JNJ‐39439335) is a TRPV1 receptor selective competitive antagonist.
-It is an investigational analgesic that may be a potential treatment for analgesia and/or inflammation.
+It is an investigational analgesic that may be a potential treatment for pain and/or inflammation.

 Phase I trials have been completed in healthy Japanese and Caucasian volunteers.

 Potential common adverse effects include thermohypoesthesia, chills, feeling cold, and feeling hot.

 Pharmacokinetics

 When administered orally once a day, mavatrep reached steady-state in healthy volunteers in approximately 14 days.
-It has a relatively long half life between 68–101 hours in Japanese subjects and between 82–130 hours in Caucasian subjects.
+It has a relatively long half-life between 68 and 101 hours in Japanese subjects and between 82 and 130 hours in Caucasian subjects.

-Mavatrep is largely eliminated nonrenally.
+Mavatrep is largely eliminated non-renally.
 Mavatrep appears to be metabolized into two primary metabolites which are also eliminated nonrenally.